MicrosoftDocs/biztalk-docs/biztalk/core/known-issues-with-install-configuration-deployment-of-edi-and-as2-solutions.md

 ---
 description: "Learn more about: Known Issues with Installation, Configuration, and Deployment of EDI and AS2 Solutions"
-title: "Known Issues with Installation, Configuration, and Deployment of EDI and AS2 Solutions | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Known Issues with Installation, Configuration, and Deployment of EDI and AS2 Solutions" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 2dee03f0-2447-4cc2-90f4-e9b73caa0f39
-caps.latest.revision: 26
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Known Issues with Installation, Configuration, and Deployment of EDI and AS2 Solutions
 This topic describes known issues with deployment and management of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] EDI and AS2 solutions.